Select a type of plant or animal from this list to see an extensive listing of the Park's wildlife.

 Each day you'll find people embarking on hikes or cooling down after mountain bike rides.

 Explore and learn about the wonders of nature and the people who once lived on this land.

 Interpretive nature walks are offered to enhance your appreciation of our open space and the unique beauty of San Diego's natural environment.
 Join our Trail Guides on these walks to investigate first hand nature's splendor as well as the historical, and cultural aspects of the Park.
 Walks are free and are open to the public with no reservations required.
-We will accommodate the physical or special needs of the group.
-Wear sturdy shoes and bring water.
-A hat and sunscreen are recommended.
+The trails used are easy, but have uneven surfaces and some involve steps.

-From the Center: Trail Guides choose from three trails.
-The Oak Grove Trail leads to a small oak woodland with majestic coast live oaks and rare Englemann oaks.
+From the Visitor Center: Trail Guides choose from three trails.
+The Oak Grove Trail leads to a small oak woodland with majestic coast live oaks and rare Engelmann oaks.
 The Visitor Center Loop Trail takes you through coastal sage scrub, chaparral, and riparian woodland habitats.
-The Riverside Grinding Site Trail leads to one of the archaeological sites in the park; grinding rocks used by the Kumeyaay Indians for food preparation.
-Walks may also include the Native Plant Garden near the building.
+The Riverside Grinding Site Trail leads to one of the archaeological sites in the park: grinding rocks used by the Kumeyaay Indians for food preparation.

 Every Saturday, Sunday, and Wednesday, 9:30-11:00 a.m.